golanghr/slack-invite/CONTRIBUTING.md

 Your signature certifies that you wrote the patch or otherwise have the right to pass it on as an open-source patch.
 The rules are pretty simple: if you can certify the below (from [developercertificate.org]):

+## Write Clear, Idiomatic Code

+Please read, before you do **ANY** coding what so ever both [Effective Go] as [Code Review Comments].
+Any code concept that is not in sync with it will be rejected.

 ```
 Developer Certificate of Origin
 Version 1.1